Azure/bicep-registry-modules/avm/res/service-bus/namespace/disaster-recovery-config/README.md

 ### Parameter: `name`

 The name of the disaster recovery config.

 - Required: No
 - Type: string
 - Default: `'default'`

-### Parameter: `namespaceName`

-The name of the parent Service Bus Namespace for the Service Bus Queue.
-Required if the template is used in a standalone deployment.
-- Required: Yes
-- Type: string

 ### Parameter: `partnerNamespaceResourceID`

 Resource ID of the Primary/Secondary event hub namespace name, which is part of GEO DR pairing.

 - Required: No
 - Type: string
 - Default: `''`